stevekrouse/WoofJS/README.md

 If you'd like to contribute to the core WoofJS library, you will edit the code in src/woofjs.es6.js.

-You will then use babel to compile src/woof.es6.js to dist/woof.js with the included .babelrc and the following command:
+You will then use babel to compile src/woof.es6.js to dist/woof.js with the included .babelrc

-    babel WoofJS/src/woof.es6.js --watch --out-file WoofJS/dist/woof.js
+For more help, see the more detailed instructions below.

 ### Getting started